chusta/crockpot/README.md

 ```

 #### Transport
-- During provisioning SSH keys are generated for tunnels initiated by collector.
+* During provisioning SSH keys are generated for tunnels initiated by collector.
-- Honeypot's logstash exports all log contents to its local tunnel endpoint.
+* Honeypot's logstash exports all log contents to its local tunnel endpoint.
-- Collector's logstash ingests honeypot exports through its local tunnel endpoint.
+* Collector's logstash ingests honeypot exports through its local tunnel endpoint.
-- Collector logstash aggregates multiple (honeypot) inputs into elasticsearch.
+* Collector logstash aggregates multiple (honeypot) inputs into elasticsearch.
-- At this point, it can be passed to another system (SIEM) or analyzed (Kibana).
+* At this point, it can be passed to another system (SIEM) or analyzed (Kibana).

 #### Honeypots
-- Cowrie
+* Cowrie
-- Glastopf
+* Glastopf
-- Dionaea
+* Dionaea
+* HoneyTrap

 #### Files/Directories
+* `./resources/*` - contains docker configs for each honeypot.
+* `./resources/keys/HOST/*` - SSH auth and tunnel keys.
 NOTE: Re-deploying honeypots will re-use keys in the `./resources` folder.

-`./resources/*` - contains docker configs for each honeypot
-`./resources/keys/*` - contains ssh tunnel keys
-`./resources/sshd/*` - contains sshd service keys

-#### TL;DR
-Crockpot deploys ephemeral honeypots with a central log collector.

 ## Installation